INSaFLU/INSaFLU/README.md

 	* samtools 1.3
 	* bgzip 1.3
 	* tabix 1.3
 	* snpEff 4.1l - Important, it's necessary to use this version.
-Recent versions has a problem when variants has involve more than one base.
+Recent versions have a problem when variants involve more than one base.
 	* freebayes v1.1.0-54-g49413aa

 Some scripts to install: